Last Updated on June 1, 2023

 Code: Foetus 4

-Doomage inspired track based on a repeating C-A-E chord sequence played in 4/4 so that the chords appear to “rotate”.
+Doomage inspired track based on a repeating C-A-E chord sequence played in 12/8 (probably) so that the chords appear to “rotate”and don’t resolve until the F-C-A run appears which Strangely suggested as a means to get in synch occasionally.
+The guitar melody is in 4/4, hence the apparent rotations.

 Doomage inspired chords and words.
 Strangely edited words to fit.
 First played live at an open air gig at Nenthead where it lasted about half an hour.